 (L) Total Operating Expenses.
-The total of expense items described in 10 TAC 11.302(d)(2)(A) – (K).
-If the Applicant's total expense estimate is within 5 percent of the final total expense figure calculated by the Underwriter, the Applicant's figure is characterized as reasonable in the Report; however, for purposes of calculating DCR, the Underwriter's independent calculation will be used unless the Applicant's first year stabilized pro forma meets the requirements of paragraph (3) of this subsection.
+The total of expense items described in 10 TAC 11.302(d)(2) subparagraphs (A) – (K) of this paragraph.
+If the Applicant's total expense estimate is within 5% of the final total expense figure calculated by the Underwriter, the Applicant's figure is characterized as reasonable in the Report; however, for purposes of calculating DCR, the Underwriter's independent calculation will be used unless the Applicant's first year stabilized pro forma meets the requirements of paragraph (3) of this subsection.

-(3) Net Operating Income ("NOI").
+(3) Net Operating Income (NOI).
 The difference between the EGI and total operating expenses.
-If the Applicant’s first year stabilized NOI figure is within 5 percent of the NOI calculated by the Underwriter, the Applicant's NOI is characterized as reasonable in the Report; however, for purposes of calculating the first year stabilized pro forma DCR, the Underwriter’s calculation of NOI will be used unless the Applicant's first year stabilized EGI, total operating expenses, and NOI are each within 5 percent of the Underwriter's estimates.
+If the Applicant’s first year stabilized NOI figure is within 5% of the NOI calculated by the Underwriter, the Applicant's NOI is characterized as reasonable in the Report; however, for purposes of calculating the first year stabilized pro forma DCR, the Underwriter’s calculation of NOI will be used unless the Applicant's first year stabilized EGI, total operating expenses, and NOI are each within 5% of the Underwriter's estimates.
 For Housing Tax Credit Developments at cost certification, actual NOI will be used as adjusted for stabilization of rents and extraordinary lease-up expenses.
 Permanent lender and equity partner stabilization requirements documented in the loan and partnership agreements will be considered in determining the appropriate adjustments and the NOI used by the Underwriter.

 (4) Debt Coverage Ratio.
 DCR is calculated by dividing NOI by the sum of scheduled loan principal and interest payments for all permanent debt sources of funds.
 If executed loan documents do not exist, loan terms including principal and/or interest payments are calculated based on the terms indicated in the most current term sheet(s).
 Otherwise, actual terms indicated in the executed loan documents will be used.
 Term sheet(s) must indicate the DCR required by the lender for initial underwriting as well as for stabilization purposes.
 Unusual or non-traditional financing structures may also be considered.